redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ## Populate Shared Memory

-Now that the WebAssembly module has been instantiated with a minimal memory allocation, we need to read the target file and copy that data into shared memory.
+Now that the WebAssembly module has been instantiated with a minimal memory allocation (2, 64Kb pages), we need to read the target file and copy that data into shared memory.

-The immediate question though is whether or not the minimal two pages of shared memory allocated when the WebAssmebly module was instatiated will be big enough to contain the file.
+The immediate question though is is to determine whether or not the initial two pages of shared memory will be big enough to contain the file.

 The coding shown below has been stripped back to show only the functional minimum.
 Hence, non-essential arguments have been replaced with underscores `_`.